+A. Proper Authorization.

-A) Proper Authorization.
-Users are entitled to access only those elements of IT resources that are consistent with their authorization.
-Access is limited to members of the ASU-J community, including faculty, staff, students, and other specifically authorized individuals.
+Users are entitled to access only those elements of IT Resources that are consistent with their authorization.
+Access is limited to members of the University Community, faculty, staff, students, and other specifically authorized individuals.

-- B) Ownership.
-Subject to intellectual property rights policy, all data stored on University computers belongs to the University, unless specifically stated elsewhere or agreed to by the appropriate university official. - C) Privacy.
+B. Ownership.

+All data stored on University IT Resources is owned by the University.
+Intellectual Property rights will, of course, be recognized as established by policy.

+C. Privacy.

 Users agree to access only data that they are authorized to use and/or view.
-Privacy in an electronic environment should never be assumed, and cannot be guaranteed.
-Because Arkansas State University is a state agency, all electronic communications and documents may be subject to the Freedom of Information Act. - D) Specific Proscriptions on Use.
-The following categories of use are inappropriate and prohibited: - 1.
-Use in violation of law.
-Illegal use of IT resources -- that is, use in violation of civil or criminal law at the federal, state, or local levels -- is prohibited.
-Examples of such uses are: promoting a pyramid scheme; distributing illegal material; copyright infringements; and making bomb threats.
+Privacy in an electronic environment should never be assumed and cannot be guaranteed.
+Because Arkansas State University is a state agency, all electronic communications and documents are presumed to be subject to the Freedom of Information Act.

+D. Specific Proscriptions on Use.

+The following categories of use are inappropriate and prohibited:

+1. Use in violation of law.
+Illegal use of IT Resources - that is, use in violation of civil or criminal law or regulation at the federal, state, or local levels - is prohibited.
+Examples of such uses are: promoting a pyramid scheme, accessing or distributing illegal material, copyright infringements, and making bomb threats.

-With respect to copyright infringement, Users should be aware that copyright law governs (among other activities) the copying, display, and use of software and other works in digital form (text, sound, images, and other multimedia).
+With respect to copyright infringements, Users should be aware that copyright law governs (among other activities) the copying, display, and use of software and other works in digital form (text, sound, images, and other multimedia).
 The law permits use of copyrighted material without authorization from the copyright holder for some educational purposes (protecting certain classroom practices and "fair use," for example), but an educational purpose does not automatically mean that the use is permitted without authorization.

-- 2. Use that impedes, interferes with, impairs, or otherwise causes harm to the activities of others.
-Users must not deny, attempt to deny, or interfere with service to other users in any way, including by "resource hogging," misusing mailing lists, propagating "chain letters" or virus hoaxes, "spamming" (spreading email or postings widely and without good purpose), or flooding an individual, group, or system with numerous or large email messages.
-Other behavior that may cause excessive network traffic or computing load is also prohibited. - 3.
-Use that is inconsistent with ASU-J's public service status.
+2. Use that impedes, interferes with, impairs, or otherwise causes harm to the activities of others.
+Users must not deny, attempt to deny, or interfere with service to other users in any way, including by "resource hogging," misusing mailing lists, propagating "chain letters" or virus hoaxes,

+"spamming" (spreading email or postings widely and without good purpose), or flooding an individual, group, or system with numerous or large email messages.
+Other behavior that may cause excessive network traffic or computing load is also prohibited.

+3. Use that is inconsistent with the University's public service status.
 The University is a non-profit, public service organization and, as such, is subject to specific federal, state, and local laws regarding sources of income, political activities, use of property, and similar matters.
-As a result, commercial use of IT resources for non-ASU-J purposes is generally prohibited, except if specifically authorized and permitted under University conflict-of-interest, outside employment, and other related policies.
+As a result, commercial use of IT Resources for non-University purposes is generally prohibited, except if specifically authorized and permitted under University conflict-of-interest, outside employment, and other related policies.
 Prohibited commercial use does not include communications and exchange of data that furthers the University's educational, administrative, research, and other roles, regardless of whether it has an incidental financial or other benefit to an external organization.
+Commercial advertising is strictly prohibited unless authorized by contract with the commercial vendor.

-Utilization of IT resources in a way that suggests University endorsement of any political candidate or ballot initiative is also prohibited.
-Users must refrain from using IT resources for the purpose of lobbying that connotes University involvement.
+Utilization of IT Resources in a way that suggests University endorsement of any political candidate or ballot initiative is also prohibited.
+Users must refrain from using IT Resources for the purpose of lobbying that connotes University involvement.